 Introduction to Biophysical Chemistry

-A basic course introducing the physical principles that govern biological systems and processes, and the methods used for their investigation.
-Topics include solution thermodynamics, biomolecular interactions, enzyme kinetics, transport processes (diffusion, sedimentation, electrophoresis, viscous flow), and the applications of spectroscopic methods (absorption, emission and scattering of radiation, and the utilization of polarized light).
+This course is an introduction to the physical principles that govern biological systems, molecular structure, life processes, and the methods used for their investigation.
+Topics include solution thermodynamics, inter-and intramolecular interactions, chemical and enzyme kinetics, and the application of quantum mechanics to modern spectroscopic techniques (absorption, emission, scattering, and magnetic resonance).

 Biophysical Chemistry Laboratory

 An introduction to the experimental procedures, interpretation, and development of physical chemistry concepts relevant to biological systems.
 Topics include solution thermodynamics, enzyme kinetics, magnetic and optical spectroscopy, equations of state, and chemical equilibrium.